 Unintuitive Lessons on Being a Designer

-Want to learn want good design looks like from someone who has spent ten years designing for Facebook?
-It’s not often that these highly professional people just come out of their shells and share the things that they have learned, but Julie is different, she is different because that was her first serious job, and she managed to stay with the company for over 10 years.
+Want to learn what good design looks like from someone who has spent ten years designing for Facebook?
+It’s not often that these highly professional people just come out of their shells and share the things that they have learned; but Julie is different, because that was her first serious job, and she managed to stay with the company for more than 10 years.
 What an amazing achievement, and she has decided to document some of her experiences through Medium writing.
 The first of the many is about the design, and the lessons that she was able to take away with her, lessons that were accumulated over the period of a full decade!

-Ten years is a long time, yet it is very evident that she has been greatly rewarded for her offerts, and seems that her zeal for design is ever burning, ever ignited and alive.
-The ten things she talks about will discuss aspects like the designers vision, the importance of putting together a team of designers and other experts to help execute your great ideas, and so many other sensitive topics that you wouldn’t otherwise learn about, unless someone put it out there on the web for you to read, even books struggle to cover some of this stuff in-depth, but Julie’s experience is speaking for itself, loud and clear and with determination!
+Ten years is a long time, yet it is very evident that she has been greatly rewarded for her efforts, and seems that her zeal for design is ever burning, ever ignited and alive.
+The ten things she talks about will discuss aspects like the designers vision, the importance of putting together a team of designers and other experts to help execute your great ideas, and so many other sensitive topics that you wouldn’t otherwise learn about unless someone put it out there on the web for you to read, even books struggle to cover some of this stuff in-depth, but Julie’s experience is speaking for itself, loud and clear and with determination!

 Designing With the User’s Context in Mind